 Pizza Hut Breadsticks Recipe

 My copycat recipe for Pizza Hut breadsticks uses a simple yeast dough and bakes in TWO buttery 9x13-inch pans.
 We typically eat one of the pans and then freeze the leftover breadsticks for the next time we have pizza night.
-Gather these ingredients:
+We've been using this recipe for years.

-- Seasonings: For the topping.
-(Parmesan, garlic, onion, oregano, basil.)
+- Seasonings -- For the delicious topping.
+(Parmesan cheese, garlic, onion, oregano, basil.)

 How to Make Pizza Hut Breadsticks From Scratch